Can You Sue Uber Or Lyft If Your Driver Crashes?

 Lawyers meeting to discuss a rideshare accident lawsuit

-While rideshare services provide insurance coverage, getting fair compensation can be challenging.
+While rideshare services provide insurance coverage, claiming damages can be challenging.
 Here are some of the biggest challenges accident victims encounter when trying to hold rideshare companies accountable:

 Evidence Collection